fords/StreetGame/README.md

 </ul>

 ## How To Start The Game
+Play at https://fords.github.io/StreetGame/ or </br>
-Download this file and run index.html to start playing.
+download this repo and run index.html to start playing.

 ## Future Work
 <ul>